 Among our business social media tips, implementing high-quality visuals in your content is at the top of the list.
 But even with the help of these tools, this stuff takes time.
 If you’re spread too thin to take on another project, you may want to consider hiring a freelance designer or social media manager to take care of your social media graphics.
 If your needs aren’t too advanced, you’ll be able to find a designer capable of addressing your needs at affordable prices.

-If you’re interested in learning more about business marketing, check out our guide here.
+If you’re interested in learning more about business marketing, check out our free small business marketing guide.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.